RyeCentral Lab: reviews here earn points — your first is worth 100 pts + $10 credit, five stars or one. Sign in & earn

 A widely-available core bottling — one of the best value ryes on the shelf

 Lot 40 is one of the great value propositions in rye.
 For around $40 you get a genuine 100% rye distilled on a single copper pot still — a style most brands charge a premium for — with a nose and complexity that punch far above the price.
 It's twice been named Canadian Whisky of the Year and is widely treated as the benchmark for pot-still rye.
+For a small-batch Canadian contrast, see our Last Mountain Single Cask Rye review.
 If you love its profile and want more intensity, step up to Lot 40 Dark Oak; for another bold Canadian rye, try Alberta Premium Cask Strength.
 But the standard bottling is the one to own.

 Bottle Transparency